 But you may want to think twice before cutting back on costs related to customer service.
-Poor customer service creates customer dissatisfaction, while quality customer service not only creates customer loyalty, it also increases your company’s reputation, which in turn increases the likelihood of you attracting even more customers.
+Poor service creates customer dissatisfaction, while quality service not only creates customer loyalty, it also increases your company’s reputation, which in turn increases the likelihood of you attracting even more customers.

 Here are five reasons good customer service is essential for your company’s success:

-1. Quality customer service builds loyalty.
+1. Quality customer care builds loyalty.

 Unless you own a monopoly of a product or service, you’re likely to have a lot of competition.
 There’s little to keep a customer coming back to you if another company offers the same product or service at a lower price.
-That is, unless you have impeccable customer service.
+That is, unless you have impeccable service.
 If a customer has a particularly good experience with you, especially if you help him or her through a question or difficulty pertaining to a purchase, your customer is likely to remain loyal, even regardless of price.

 2. It means fewer problems.

 No matter what, problems are going to arise.
 Maybe a customer is dissatisfied with a product.
 Maybe a customer didn’t receive what was ordered.
 Maybe a customer has a question concerning how his or her purchase works.
-Whatever the issue, having solid customer service protocols set in place for any potential problems will help your employees navigate every difficulty without causing any additional complaints.
+Whatever the issue, having solid service protocols set in place for any potential problems will help your employees navigate every difficulty without causing any additional complaints.